IshavSohal/PriceHawk/doc/sprint4/PB.md

 **Acceptance Criteria**
 * The user should get an email notification to the email linked to their account (if enabled) upon a price change
-* The user should get a text notification to the number linked to their account (if enabled) upon a price change
-* These features are enabled in the settings tab (see user story 15)
+* This feature is enabled in the settings tab (see user story 15)
-* In the toolbox panel (and in the extension icon itself) there should appear a notification alert (like a red exclamation mark), that when clicked, opens a small message saying that the price for one (or more) items have been changed.
-Upon clicking this message, the user should be re-directed to their tracking info page.
-* The items or sellers that have changed prices recently (within a certain time frame that the user can set themselves in the options tab (user story 15)), should be marked with a new color or text to identify the items/sources that have recently had a price change
+* For user initiated updates, alert the user of a price change via the extension.

 ### User story 15: Account / Other Settings